insidemordecai/website/content/about/index.md

 ## What I do

-I'm based in Kenya and in my day-to-day role as a Business Advisor, I work with various clients across Africa helping them understand and implement Odoo to streamline and automate their business.
-Odoo is a Belgian software company that specialises in Enterprise Resource Planning (ERP), you can learn more about Odoo at [odoo.com](https://odoo.com)
+I'm based in Kenya and as a Business Advisor at Odoo, I work with clients across Africa helping them to understand and implement our software.
+Odoo is a Belgian software company that aims to streamline business through software, you can learn more at [odoo.com](https://odoo.com)

 I have also been shipping code for just over half a decade.
 I mainly work with Front-End web projects but ocassionally dabble in some Fullstack development.

-Previously I have worked in an IT Support role performing some network configuration and administration, system administration and maintenance tasks on top of solving day-to-day issues.
+Previously I have worked in IT Support performing some network configuration and administration, system administration and maintenance tasks on top of solving day-to-day issues.

 ## Outside of Work

-I obsessively watch motorsport - mainly Formula 1 (and its feeder series).
-I also run a car/motorsport blog [found here][drivetalks]
+I obsessively watch motorsport - mainly Formula 1 (and its feeder series) and run a car/motorsport blog [found here][drivetalks].

+I also read books when I can, you can have a look at my [Goodreads profile](https://www.goodreads.com/insidemordecai/).

 In my former years, I did some piano playing and singing - not that I don't sing now but just to the audience of my pet.